balabmp/gradle-spring-boot-starter/README.md

 ----------------------------------
 In order to quickly make a web service, we'll use [Spring Boot](https://projects.spring.io/spring-boot).

-Tell Gradle that we're going to be using Spring Boot by adding the following to the _top_ of your `build.gradle` file.
+Tell Gradle that we're going to be using Spring Boot by adding the [Spring Boot Gradle Plugin](https://docs.spring.io/spring-boot/docs/2.0.0.RELEASE/gradle-plugin/reference/html/#getting-started) to the _top_ of your `build.gradle` file.

     plugins {
         id 'org.springframework.boot' version '2.0.0.RELEASE'
     }

+You also need to add the following plugin directly after the `java` plugin:

+    apply plugin: 'io.spring.dependency-management'

 If you run `./gradlew tasks` again, you'll notice that there is a new `bootRun` task.
 We'll use this to start the Spring Boot application in a few steps.

 the `plugins` entry also tells Gradle to use the specified spring-boot version for any other dependencies that we add to the project.

-Next, the following to your `build.gradle` file:
+Next, add the following to your `build.gradle` file:

     repositories {
         mavenCentral()